Platform Usage Limits

 - Limit parameter: Number of records to return.
-The max value is 5000.
 The default value (if limit parameter is not provided on a request) is 1000.

 - Record-Total response header: Total records found at the time of the request.
 Use this value when paging through large datasets to determine when all data has been retrieved.

 - Record-Offset response header: Set to match the offset value provided with the request.

 - Record-Limit response header: Set to match the limit value provided with the request or the platform maximum limit, whichever is smaller.

 - Record-Max-Limit response header: Returns the current maximum number of records that will be returned by the API platform.
 Use to build a flexible integration that can adapt to future record limit changes.

 - Response-Payload_Max_Size response header: Returns the current maximum payload size (in MB) returned by the API platform.
 Use to build a flexible integration that can adapt to future payload response size changes.
 Applies only to synchronous API requests.